Metaboverse/Metaboverse/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+If possible, please screenshot the Developer logs which can be found at `View` -> `Toggle Developer Tools` -> `Console` to help us address the bug easier.

 **Desktop (please complete the following information):**
  - OS: [e.g. macOS]